 Recommended Download: Free Restaurant Tip Pooling Calculator and Template

-How to Choosing the Right Tip Payout Method For Your Business
+How to Choose the Right Tip Payout Method For Your Business

 The right tip payout method for your business depends on your service model.
 Here are a few common service styles and what should be considered when choosing a tip payment method.

 Servers at traditional full-service restaurants rely on tips more than any other restaurant concept.
 It's important to consider how many employees are in tipped positions, your staff's experience, the shift schedule structure, and projected wages with tips added.

 In a fine-dining establishment with career servers, a shared tip pool might work well, as employees will know to support each other on the floor and everyone will be carrying their weight.

 Conversely, if your restaurant team's experience level varies, think through the impact of tip pooling.
 Veteran servers may resent sharing tips with rookies—but those new hires may appreciate the wage security that comes with communal tipping and be inclined to stick around longer.

 Tip jars (and their digital equivalents) are popular among workers at quick-service restaurants like cafes, pizzerias, and ice cream shops.
 It's common for the tips earned by the staff to be divvied up evenly after each shift, with all eligible employees taking a cut.

 The only other decision the business needs to make is whether or not back-of-house employees are eligible for tips, if you have any.

 Fast Food Restaurants

 Similar to QSRs, fast food restaurants might have a tip jar (or digital equivalent) for either counter workers or all employees to share at the end of a shift.
 However, most fast food chains like McDonald's don't allow their workers to receive tips.
 If your fast food restaurant is an exception, clearly define who is eligible to be tipped, and if any role gets a larger cut of tips than another.